node-xyz/node-xyz.github.io/_pages/getting.started.md

 You should now see an output like:
 `my fellow service responded with 10`

+You can find the code of this section [here](https://github.com/node-xyz/xyz-core/tree/master/examples/examples_getting_started/helloxyz).

 ### What's next?

 In this example we hardcoded the list of service, so that they can communicate with each other.
 This is... just about ok.
 It is not awesome.
 What would be awesome is to have nodes joining the system dynamically.
 Yes, that's what we're going to do in the Next Section.